MagnascoLab/octoWatch/README.md

    - Use the default installation location (just click "Next")
    - **IMPORTANT:** When it asks about adding to PATH, make sure to check the box that says "Add Miniconda to my PATH environment variable".
 This is ***extremely important***!
    - When it's done, click "Finish"

+### Step 2: Open Your Terminal
+   **On Mac:**
+   1. Press `Command + Space` to open Spotlight search
+   2. Type "Terminal" and press Enter
+   3. A black or white window with text will appear - this is your terminal!

+   **On Windows:**
+   1. Click the Start button
+   2. Type "PowerShell" in the search bar
+   3. Click on "Windows PowerShell" (NOT "PowerShell ISE")
+   4. A blue window with white text will appear - this is your terminal!

 ### Step 3: Install Git (a File Downloader)
 Git helps you download the OctoWatch program files.